-In debating the Repeal Act, it was argued that the initial Act that established private land ownership for the Mazrui family disregarded ancestral land rights of the Mijikenda inhabiting the area.
-The Repeal Act, therefore, invalidated the waqf ostensibly to enable settling of other deserving landless Kenyans.
-Nevertheless, this was without compensation to the beneficiaries of the waqf contrary to the Shari^c and the Land Acquisition Act (1983).50 The repeal infuriated the Mazrui for the loss of their private property, and by extension, a cross section of Muslims for the invalidation of the waqf.
-This scenario was occasionally reenacted in public forums to epitomize perceived historical injustices in relation to land ownership, marginalization, and economic exploitation of the Muslim community in the region (al-Mazrui, 2004:7).
+the waqf contrary to the Sharica and the Land Acquisition Act (1983).
+The repeal infuriated the Mazrui for the loss of their private property, and by extension, a cross section of Muslims for the invalidation of the waqf.
+This scenario was occasionally reenacted in public forums to epitomize perceived historical injustices in relation to land ownership, marginalization, and economic exploitation of the Muslim community in the region (al-Mazrui 2004: 7).

 In a Civil Suit no. 185 of 1991 in the High Court in the matter of Mazrui Lands Trust (Repeal) Act and the Constitution of Kenya, the aggrieved beneficiaries petitioned the court against acquisition of the waqf land without compensation.
-The applicants argued that the Repeal Act violated their constitutional right to property and desecrated the waqf ahli protected by the Shari^ca, thereby asking that the Act be nullified to restore the land waqf.51 In its ruling, more than two decades later, the court granted the request of the applicants and ordered for the compensation of the complainants.52 In its two decades seizure of the waqf land without compensation, however, the state had made it impossible for an alternative waqf to be established as required by the Shari^ca. Therefore, although the waqf land was restored, its development lagged behind for more than twenty years.
+The applicants argued that the Repeal Act violated their constitutional right to property and desecrated the waqf ahli protected by the Sharica, thereby asking that the Act be nullified to restore the land waqf.
+In its ruling, more than two decades later, the court granted the request of the applicants and ordered for the compensation of the complainants.
+During the two decades' seizure of the waqf land without compensation, however, the state had made it impossible for an alternative waqf to be established as required by the Sharica.
+Therefore, although the waqf land was restored, its development lagged behind for more than twenty years.